The Veteran's dysthymic disorder is rated at 70 percent since June 12, 2012, due to significant impairment in social and occupational functioning.

-The deciding factor: The evidence supported a 70 percent rating for dysthymic disorder due to near-continuous panic or depression affecting the ability to function independently, appropriately and effectively; difficulty in adapting to stressful circumstances (including work or a worklike setting); inability to establish and maintain effective relationships.
-The Board found that a higher rating was not warranted based on the evidence.
+The deciding factor: The symptoms of near-continuous panic or depression affecting the ability to function independently, appropriate and effectively; difficulty in adapting to stressful circumstances (including work or a worklike setting); and inability to establish and maintain effective relationships are consistent with a 70 percent rating under Diagnostic Code 9433.

 - Claimed conditions